hamidgasmi/training.computerscience.cloud.aws/README.md

 - Regions AZs are independ from each other (to decrease failure likeliness)
 - Regions AZs are close enough to each other so that latency is low between them
 - Some regions are linked by a direct high speed network (see link above)
-	- It isn't a public
+	- It isn't a public network
 	- E.g., Paris and Virginia regions are linked by a high speed network
 - Data created is a specific region wont leave the region
 	- Unless we decide otherwise (data replication to another region)